t-silvers/pyrty/README.rst

 :code:`pyrty` was developed for personal use in a single-user environment.
 This is a pre-alpha release and many limitations aren't documented.
 The API is subject to change.

+since sgkit is still a 0.x release, its API is still subject to non-backwards compatible changes.

 Feel free to report any issues on the issue tracker.
 :code:`pyrty` is only tested on Linux and MacOS.

 Note that :code:`pyrty` utilizes :code:`conda` /:code:`mamba` /:code:`packrat`